Andydiii/Wordle-Game-in-C/README.md

 it is provided with a Wordle client: one that allows you to play the game interactively in the console (interactive.c)

 Instructions:
-- first you need run the code, then enter 5 as valid letters.
+- first you need run the code, then enter 5 valid letters.
 - secondly, you choose the difficulties(easy, normal, and hard) The interactive client supports three modes of playing: hard (as described above), normal (ensuring each guess is a valid word), and easy (allowing you to enter any sequence of characters for a guess).